Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Small churches

-A small church is one with a small building, typically set in a rural location, engaged in normal church activities, for example, usual weekend services, a small congregation, and hosting few – if any – community fundraising events.
-Most small churches present few or simple hazards.
+A small church with a small building, typically set in a rural location, engaged in normal church activities, for example, usual weekend services, a small congregation, and hosting a few – if any – community fundraising events.

 Large churches

-A large church is one with a large building or that is very active, with a significant number of employees, volunteers, and visitors, or where there are many diverse activities.
+A large church is one with a large building, or that is very active, with a significant number of employees, volunteers, and visitors, or where there are many diverse activities.
+Your assessment should reflect this.

 Completing risk assessments is not about creating huge amounts of paperwork - it is about identifying sensible precautions for your church.

-Of course, completing risk assessments on their own won’t prevent accidents from happening.
-You must take the precautions you have identified as being necessary.
+A risk assessment alone won’t prevent accidents from happening.
+It is important that you take the precautions you have identified and maintain these actions.

 Want to know more?